Twisted

 Yarn

-Twisted yarn combines multiple fibers, threads, or yarn to wrap around (twisting) motion.
-For example, twisting fibers will create a thread (or single), twisting threads will create a yarn, and twisting yarns will create a cord or cable - and so on.
+Twisted yarn combines multiple fibers, threads, or yarn in a wrapping (twisting) motion.
+For example, twisting fibers will create a thread (or single yarn), twisting threads will create a yarn, and twisting yarns will create a cord or cable - and so on.

 What is